parkerwj/file_upload_project/README.md

 # Future Work

-1. Implement user account authentication and authorization.
+1. Update the view files page to include more helpful information
-2. Integrate a database for efficient file storage.
+2. Add the ability to send the files to a specific user.
 3. Enhance the user interface for a more intuitive experience.